AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/cohort-rpt-bldr.md

 #### Example

-Here's an example to pull it all together.
+Here is an example to pull it all together.
 In this example, I want to check out order behavior after a cohort's first purchase to see if that cohort is coming back to make repeat purchases in the next 6 months.

 ![Orders cohort](../assets/crb_example.gif){: style="max-width: 900px;"}